Money in the Bank (2011): Background

 A view of the event from within the Allstate Arena.

-In 2010, WWE established Money in the Bank as a professional wrestling pay-per-view (PPV) and it was held in July—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+In 2010, the professional wrestling company WWE established Money in the Bank as a pay-per-view (PPV) event and it was held in July.
 The concept of the event came from WWE's established Money in the Bank ladder match that was originally held at WrestleMania from 2005 to 2010.
 The match features multiple wrestlers using ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
+After the establishment of the event, the match ceased being held at WrestleMania.

-For 2011, two Money in the Bank ladder matches occurred.
-One was exclusive to wrestlers from the Raw brand while the other was exclusive to those from SmackDown.
-Raw's match granted a contract for a WWE Championship match while SmackDown's granted a World Heavyweight Championship match contract.
-The event took place on July 17, 2011, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-It was the second event under the Money in the Bank chronology and the last to occur under the first brand split, which ended in August.
+A second Money in the Bank event was scheduled for July 17, 2011, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, and featured wrestlers from the Raw and SmackDown brands.
+Like the 2010 event, two Money in the Bank ladder matches were scheduled for the 2011 event.
+One was for wrestlers from Raw with its contract being for a WWE Championship match, while the other was for the SmackDown brand, which granted a World Heavyweight Championship match contract.

 Tickets went on sale in May 2011 through Ticketmaster with prices ranging from US$25 to $300.
+This was the first Money in the Bank event held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.

 Storylines

-The professional wrestling matches at Money in the Bank featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
+The professional wrestling matches at Money in the Bank featured professional wrestlers performing as characters in scripted events predetermined by the hosting promotion, WWE.
 Storylines between the characters were produced on WWE's weekly television shows Raw and SmackDown with the Raw and SmackDown brands—storyline divisions in which WWE assigned its employees to different programs.
 These storylines provided the background to the 2011 event, which continued the storylines from the previous event in WWE's 2011 pay-per-view schedule, Capitol Punishment.